skywarth/annals-of-disco/cinematography/movie.md

 - Crank 1 and 2
 - there will be blood (2007)
 - over the top
+- All quiet on the western front (2022)

 - Lethal Weapon 2,3,4
 - raid 2